kill9zombie/elixir_dojo/DOJO.md

     4 directories, 6 files
     snapper:~/dojo$

 Mix has provided a (small) skeleton module, in `lib/dojo.ex`.
-If we want to add more modules to the project, we create the `lib/dojo` directory and add our modules there.
-Add a module `Dojo.Actor`, it goes in the file `lib/dojo/actor.ex`.
+It doesn't do much at the moment.

+You'll notice that mix has created us a skeleton test too, in `test/dojo_test.exs`.
+This just has one test defined that will always pass when we run `mix test`.
+The `config` directory holds configuration that we can read from code, but we won't be using that in this dojo.  `mix.exs` is configuration for mix itself, we use it to pull in things like dependancies.
+Again, we won't need to touch that in this dojo.

-Create a function `Dojo.Actor.add` that takes two integer arguments and adds the result together.
+Create a module `Dojo.Actor`, it goes in the file `lib/dojo/actor.ex`.
+Then create a function `Dojo.Actor.add` that takes two integer arguments and adds the result together.
 As an example, a "hello world" below:

 ```elixir
 defmodule Dojo.Hello do